Bathroom remodeling with Italian tile and copper sinks. Cost, materials and tools with photos.

-The first step is to attach the cement backerboard to the walls and around the Jacuzzi bathtub with corrosion resistant screws.
+The next step is to cut and install cement backerboard to the walls and around the Jacuzzi bathtub with corrosion resistant screws.
 Ideally, you should stagger the joints such that the board ends in each row don’t overlap, i.e. not like I did here.
 This could make a difference in finish on a large flat wall or with finished sheetrock.
 I didn’t because the rows were short and the cement board would be covered with tile.

-In this photo you can see the wet saw for cutting tile.
-The blade is fixed and tile rides on the flat carriage for cutting.
+The tile wet saw is on the floor in front of the bathtub in the next photo.
+The blade is fixed and tile rides on the rolling carriage for cutting.
 The white pan underneath the saw holds water which is sprayed onto the saw blade to keep it cool and prevent dust.
 Cutting tile “dry” (e.g. with a Rotozip) creates an enormous amount of dust.

 This project is continued in How to Remodel a Bathroom with Italian Tile & Copper Sinks – Part 3.